Suboxone Clinic in Spokane

 On the first visit, our medical specialist will ask the patient about their medical and addiction history.
 Together, the patient and provider create a treatment plan, including appropriate medications for the patient.

-If you are interested to learn more about treatment, contact us today for a consultation.
+If you want to learn more about treatment, contact us today for a consultation.